-It is recommended you check the battery voltage before installing.
-If the voltage is below 13.2V, charge the battery before installing.
-Inspect the box, battery connections in accordance with AC 43.13-1B Section 2.
+It is recommended you check the voltage before installing.
+If the voltage is below 26.4V, charge the battery before installing.
+Follow these steps to install your new battery properly and safely.
+Qualified personnel should inspect the box, connections, and venting provisions in accordance with AC 43.13-1B Section 2.
 STORAGE BATTERIES (refer to 11-19).
 BATTERY MAINTENANCE (including d.
 Mechanical Integrity).

 - 1. Remove the old battery, while paying attention to the routing and placement of wires, cables, and protective covers. - 2.
 Check the battery cables and connectors for corrosion or damage.
 Pay special attention to the positive battery cable (red cable), checking for cuts or wear marks in the insulation.
 Clean and or replace the battery cables as required. - 3.
-Mount the battery in the existing battery box or tray and use the approved spacer or hold down bracket. - 4.
+Mount the battery in an approved battery box /hold down, or the existing battery box with the approved spacer. - 4.
 Connect the positive (red) cable first.
 Make sure the Phillips screw is securely fastened (45in-lbs), but do not over-tighten.
-Next, connect the negative (black) cable and tighten screw to 45in-lbs.
+Next, connect the negative (black) cable.
 Do not connect the battery in reverse polarity (positive to negative or negative to positive). - 5.
 Re-install the battery holder or strap and tighten securely.
 Re-secure all the wires and cables.